Libensemble/libensemble/README.rst

 - Tasmanian_ Toolkit for Adaptive Stochastic Modeling and Non-Intrusive ApproximatioN
 - VTMOP_ Fortran package for large-scale multiobjective multidisciplinary design optimization

-libEnsemble has also coordinate many computational expensive simulations.
+libEnsemble has also been used to coordinate many computational expensive simulations.
 Select examples include:

 - OPAL_ Object Oriented Parallel Accelerator Library.
 (See this `IPAC manuscript`_.)
 - WarpX_ Advanced electromagnetic particle-in-cell code.
 (See example `WarpX + libE scripts`_.)

-See a complete list of `example user scripts`.
+See a complete list of `example user scripts`_.

 .. after_resources_rst_tag